Underwood Conservation District provides services to support residents to be “Firewise” in advance of wildfire season.

 Two: Decide what you can do, based on your own look and/or advice from UCD’s assessment with you (a technician will leave you a list of recommendations).
 Being Firewise isn’t about making a property fire-proof, but reducing the odds of a wildfire ignition on or around your home.
 Carry out the recommendations one or two at a time, increasing your margin of safety over the season, as energy, money and time allow.

 Three: When limbing trees back away from the house and 10 feet or higher off the ground, consider chipping the debris instead of burning it.
 How?
 Call UCD for the free mobile chipper service.
-It’s best to call first, but the basic idea is: Stack the limbs all facing the same direction somewhere a truck can pull up pretty close to them, then call to get onto the mobile chipper crew’s worklist.
-It’s free to rural residents.
+Click HERE for more information and to sign up.

 WANT TO ASSESS YOUR PROPERTY’S FIREWISE STATUS ON YOUR OWN?